Abstention doctrine: Younger abstention

 Younger abstention, named for Younger v.
 Harris, 401 U.S. 37 (1971), is less permissive to the federal courts, barring them from hearing civil rights tort claims brought by a person who is currently being prosecuted for a matter arising from that claim in state court.
 For example, if an individual who was charged with drug possession under a state law believes that the search was illegal, and in violation of their Fourth Amendment rights, that person may have a cause of action to sue the state for illegally searching him.
-However, a federal court will not hear the case until the person is convicted of the crime.
+However, a federal court will not hear the case until the criminal case is adjudicated favorably for the criminal defendant.
 The doctrine has been extended to state civil proceedings in aid of and closely related to state criminal statutes, administrative proceedings initiated by a state agency, or situations where the State has jailed a person for contempt of court.
 The doctrine applies even where the state does not bring an action until after the person has filed a lawsuit in federal court, provided that the federal court has not yet undergone proceedings of substance on the merits of the federal suit.

 There are three exceptions to Younger abstention: